 While your toenails are supposed to grow up and out, over your nail bed, certain circumstances affect the way your nails grow.
 As a result, your toenail digs deeper into your skin with each passing day, causing sensitive skin tissues to become inflamed and even infected.
 You can develop ingrown toenails due to:

 If left untreated, an ingrown toenail can become so severe, the infection can spread to your underlying bones, which is a dangerous medical issue.

 Ingrown toenail signs and symptoms can vary from mild to severe, depending on how ingrown your toenail becomes.
 Your ingrown toenail can lead to:

 While any one of your toenails can become ingrown, this condition tends to affect your big toe most commonly.
-No matter how minor or how severe your ingrown toenail may seem, though, the podiatrists at Great Lakes Foot and Ankle Institute PC offer flexible scheduling for effective treatments.
+No matter how minor or how severe your ingrown toenail may seem, though, the podiatrists at Great Lakes Foot and Ankle Institute offer flexible scheduling for effective treatments.

 If you have a minor ingrown toenail, you might just need a simple splint.
 Placing a temporary splint under your toenail can encourage your nail to grow up and over your nail bed.
-But if your ingrown toenail is more severe, your dedicated podiatrist at Great Lakes Foot and Ankle Institute PC could suggest in-office surgery.
+But if your ingrown toenail is more severe, your dedicated podiatrist at Great Lakes Foot and Ankle Institute could suggest in-office surgery.